Homeostasis is the property of a system in which variables are regulated so that internal conditions remain stable and relatively constant.

-- The maintenance of a dynamic equilibrium (Dynamic equilibrium is a state of balance achieved within an environment as the result of internal control mechanisms that continuously oppose outside forces that tend to change that environment ).
+Dynamic equilibrium is a state of balance achieved within an environment as the result of internal control mechanisms that continuously oppose outside forces that tend to change that environment.

-- Most homeostatic mechanisms operate as negative feedback loops (A negative feedback loop is a process that detects and reverses deviations from normal body constants).
+A negative feedback loop is a process that detects and reverses deviations from normal body constants.

-Negative feedback loops exist throughout the body to maintain homeostasis.
+To maintain homeostasis, negative feedback loops exist throughout the body.

 These systems prevent blood sugar, blood pressure, temperature, and other body constants from becoming too high or too low.